Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Analysis of the time discretization error and stability

 which guarantees that the error between any two solutions of the \node\ asymptotically vanishes.
-The bound in \eqref{eq:b_stab_timestep_bound} can be interpreted as a sufficient condition to enforce A-stability in the presence of a nonlinear \node.
+The bound in \eqref{eq:b_stab_timestep_bound} can be interpreted as a sufficient condition to enforce absolute stability in the presence of a nonlinear \node.